-Mathcamp is an intensive 5-week-long summer program at Champlain College for mathematically talented high school students.
+Mathcamp is an intensive 5-week-long summer program for mathematically talented high school students.
 The program is designed to expose these students to the beauty of advanced mathematical ideas and to new ways of thinking.
-All students must be between 13 and 18 years of age.
+We welcome applications from students ages 13 to 18 from all over the world.

 More than just a summer camp, Mathcamp is a vibrant community, made up of a wide variety of people who share a common love of learning and passion for mathematics.
 At Mathcamp, students can explore undergraduate and even graduate-level topics while building problem-solving skills that will help them in any field they choose to study.

 Location and Length: Mathcamp is held on a different college campus each year and lasts for five weeks.
-In 2019, Mathcamp will be at Lewis & Clark College in Portland, Oregon, from June 23rd to July 28th.
+(See https://www.mathcamp.org/about_mathcamp/ for details.)

 Topics: Material at camp ranges from beginning to the most advanced available to high school students.
 Some classes discuss topics in theoretical mathematics, such as abstract algebra, topology, or combinatorics (if you don't know what these are, many students coming to camp don't; come to find out!).
 There are also classes on applied mathematics, such as physics, quantum computation, or cognitive science.